 The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

-October is a busy month for mental health awareness in Canada!
-October is Healthy Workplace Month, October 1-7, 2018 is Mental Illness Awareness Week and October is 10, 2018 is World Mental Health Day.
+October is a busy month for mental health awareness campaigns in Canada.
+October is Healthy Workplace Month, October 6-12 is Mental Illness Awareness Week and October 10, 2019 is World Mental Health Day.

-According to the Canadian Medical Association, 2 in 3 people suffer in silence due to fear of judgment and rejection and only 49% of Canadians said they would associate with a friend who has a serious mental illness.
+According to the Canadian Medical Association, 2 out of 3 people suffer in silence due to fear of judgment and rejection and only 49% of Canadians said they would associate with a friend who has a serious mental illness.

 Healthy Workplace Month